S3cur3Th1sSh1t/darkamour_clone/README.md

   -h, --help            show this help message and exit -u, --upx             upx file before crypting
+  -b, --binary          provide if file is a binary exe -d, --dll             use reflective dll injection to execute the binary
+                        inside another process
-  -b, --binary          provide if file is a binary exe -s, --source          provide if the file is c source code -r, --raw             store binary in memory without encrypting -k KEY, --key KEY     key to encrypt with, randomly generated if not
+  -s, --source          provide if the file is c source code -r, --raw             store binary in memory without encrypting -k KEY, --key KEY     key to encrypt with, randomly generated if not